About

 WiDS Pittsburgh @CMU: Bringing Together the Region’s Data Science Community

-We are excited to welcome you to WiDS Pittsburgh @ CMU, returning in March 2025 as a premier gathering for data scientists across the Pittsburgh region.
+We are excited to welcome you to WiDS Pittsburgh @ CMU as a premier gathering for data scientists across the Pittsburgh region.
 This event brings together students, researchers, industry professionals, and organizations to explore the latest advancements in data science, foster connections, and highlight impactful work happening in our community.
 WiDS Pittsburgh @ CMU is part of the global WiDS initiative, which originated at Stanford University and has grown to include more than 150 satellite events worldwide.

 This event is open to anyone who is interested in data science and its transformative potential.
 Students and junior professionals are also welcome to share their resumes with WiDS partners and sponsors.